SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/XRP-LEDGER-WALLET-INTEGRATION.md

 ### Understanding the Frontend Via the User Experience:
 #### View Tutorial:
 * To better understand what the user experience consists of, please take some time to review the [XRP Toolkit tutorial](https://docs.xrptoolkit.com/user-interface-overview) that demonstrates what the
-User Interface Interaction is like, to gain a full scope of the connections being made on the **frontend** side.
-This information can then be used to visualize the connections that need to be made on the **backend** side.
+User Interface Interaction is like, to gain a full scope of the connections being made on the **frontend**.
+This information can then be used to visualize the connections that need to be made on the **backend**.

 ### Understanding the Backend Features:
 #### Questions to consider:

 * What Digital Wallet does XRP currently use in order to perform transactions?
-    * What system will XRP be replacing once the Native XRP Wallet is created?
+    * What system will XRP be replacing once the Native XRP Ledger Wallet is created?
     * How does the current digital wallet system work?
     * What APIs do XRP expose to this digital wallet system for actions to be performed?
         * What type of authentication is required to access the XRP Ledger?